prpole/dissertation/chapter2/main.md

- history of *industry* and the *objective* existence of industry as it has developed is the *open* book of the essential powers of man, man's psychology present in tangible form."[@marx_early_2005 354] The "essential powers" of the human develop in complex interrelation with the evolving psychology of the human and our essential nature.
+ history of *industry* and the *objective* existence of industry as it has developed is the *open* book of the essential powers of man, man's psychology present in tangible form."[@marx_early_2005 354] The "essential powers" of the human develop in complex interrelation with our evolving psychology and defining nature.
 This degree of correspondence makes it possible to define the state of the human at a given moment by the nature of its production and social organization.